Exploring Jamaica: 007 Action at James Bond Island, Luminous Lagoon, Nine Mile (Bob Marley) & Ocho Rios Adventure

 The Mountain Pilgrimage to Bob Marley's Birthplace

 Deep in Jamaica's green mountains lies reggae's holy ground: Nine Mile.
-This is where Bob Marley was born and buried.
+A Bob Marley Mausoleum tour takes you to where the legend was born and buried.
 It's less a tourist spot and more a pilgrimage for anyone who's ever felt a bassline in their soul.

 Nine Mile sits in the mountains of Saint Ann Parish.
 Bob Marley entered the world here on February 6, 1945.
 The winding roads through green hills show you the Jamaica postcards ignore - raw, rural and real.